akeyx/akeyx.github.io/_posts/2025-11-03-ont-hacking.md

 # The problem

-So at this point you may think that if you retype all the settings from the back of the original ONT into the Leox ONT SFP module it should just work... well sadly it wont!
+So you may think that if you retype all the settings from the back of the original ONT into the Leox ONT SFP module it should just work... well sadly it wont!
 This is due to the fact that the ONU (the ISP part of the connection) is expecting the ONT to be at a certain firmware version.
-You maybe able to find some working versions for your ISP but the ultimately if got this far you may just as well discover it yourself.
+You may be able to find some working versions for your ISP but ultimately if you got this far you may just as well extract the exact version the ONU is expecting yourself.

 # Configure the ONT stick